syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-events.md

 {% endtabs %}

 ## MergeImageField Event

+You can format the merged image data like resizing the image and more during mail merge process using the `MergeImageField` Event.

 The following code example shows how to use the MergeImageField event during Mail merge process.